We may earn affiliate commissions for the recommended products. Learn more.

 Even though there were no error messages, Netflix simply displayed its international content, not allowing me to watch geo-specific shows and movies.

 On a brighter note, Avast VPN successfully unblocked BBC iPlayer.
-It also let me watch geo-restricted Youtube videos (which is kind of expected from any VPN, though).
+It also lets me watch geo-restricted Youtube videos (which is kind of expected from any VPN, though).

 Now, about NordVPN.
-It’s a real lifesaver when it comes to Netflix content, as it flawlessly unblocked the US, UK, and Canadian Netflix libraries.
-It also lets you access BBC iPlayer, Hulu, and more.
+It’s a real lifesaver when it comes to Netflix content, as it flawlessly unblocked the US, the UK, and Canadian Netflix libraries.
+It also lets you access BBC iPlayer and Hulu.
 Of course, Youtube videos go without saying.

-Movie buffs will also appreciate NordVPN’s SmartDNS technology called SmartPlay.
+Movie enthusiasts will also appreciate NordVPN’s SmartDNS technology.
 You’ll find it useful if you like watching movies and shows on devices that don’t support VPN connections, like gaming consoles.
 It works by unblocking streaming services without encrypting your connection.

 Torrenting